mpazdzioch/llamacpp-webui-glue/readme.md

 ```
 This script will look for .gguf files in path set in `MODEL_DIRS` env var in docker-compose.yml
 It will generate .yml file for each .gguf file, `default-config.yml` and `default-set.yml`.
 All files are saved to `./model-config` folder.
-It also creates empty files in `./generated-config` that docker compose won't start without.